WOWRainbowUI/RainbowUI-Retail/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.1.1
+## Changed in v2024.2

-* Missed some of the separated-addon TOCs
+* Updated to not error in Cataclysm Classic (data adjustments to follow)
+* Taxi setting will now also suppress alerts while you're in a dragon race